Paradise Airlines Flight 901A: Accident

+There were different witnesses who testified either seeing or hearing the aircraft at different points in its flight near South Lake Tahoe.
+Investigators concluded that the flight flew south across the lake at an altitude of about 500 ft toward the airport on the south end.
+According to the witnesses, it was not showing any obvious mechanical problems.
+Near the airport, the plane entered an area of cloud cover, then added power to the engines and turned back north towards the lake.
+It then turned to the east and flew away from the lake.
+By this time the weather conditions had deteriorated into blizzard conditions, and witnesses could only hear the plane engines, which abruptly stopped.
+The witnesses did not hear the sound of an explosion or crash.

-The aircraft struck the ground near the crest of a ridge on Genoa Peak, Nevada.
+The aircraft struck the ground at the crest of a ridge near Genoa Peak, Nevada.
 That section of the mountains around the lake, with a maximum height of 8,900 ft above sea level, forms the north shoulder of Daggett Pass, a pass several miles across which has an average elevation of 7,300 ft above sea level.
-Just before impact, the plane struck several of the trees on the ridge's west slope, and the pattern of damage to the trees showed that the aircraft was flying almost level at the time.
-The crash occurred just 25 to 30 ft below the top of the ridge, leaving a trail of wreckage approximately 900 ft long and no survivors.
+Just before impact with the ground, the plane struck several of the trees on the ridge's west slope; the pattern of damage to the trees showed that the aircraft was flying almost level at the time.
+The crash occurred just 25 to 30 ft below the top of the ridge, leaving a trail of wreckage approximately 900 ft long.
 If the aircraft had been 100 ft more to the right at the altitude it was flying, it would have cleared the ridge.

 Paradise Airlines had been operating as an intrastate airline in California for about two years, and had not had any accidents in its history before this flight.
-It is the worst accident involving the Lockheed L-049 Constellation, and at the time was the second worst single-plane accident in United States history.
+It is the deadliest accident involving the Lockheed L-049 Constellation, and at the time was the second deadliest single-plane accident in United States history, exceeded only by American Airlines Flight 1 two years earlier.